Connect to and manage MongoDB in Microsoft Purview

 Collections: The subset of collections to import expressed as a semicolon separated list of collections, e.g.

-Acceptable collection name patterns using SQL LIKE expressions syntax include using %.
+Acceptable collection name patterns can be static names or contain wildcard %.
 For example:

 - Start with A or